 New Jersey seeks applicants for new medical marijuana firms

 TRENTON, N.J.
-(AP) — New Jersey is seeking applicants to operate up to 108 new medical marijuana businesses.
+(AP) — New Jersey is seeking applicants to operate as many as 108 new medical marijuana businesses.

-The state will license as many as 38 marijuana businesses in the state's northern region and up to 38 more in the central region of the state and 32 in the southern region.
+The state will license as many as 38 marijuana businesses in the state's northern region, up to 38 more in the central region and 32 in the southern region.
 Of those 108 licenses, the state wants as many as 24 growers, 30 processors and 54 retailers.

 New Jersey currently has six medical marijuana businesses in operation, and they all grow, process and sell marijuana in-house.
 Six other providers were selected last year but haven't been licensed yet.